millsjn/dev-user-guide-in-md/dev-document.md

 #### DBeaver
 **DBeaver** is a universal tool for querying, editing, and managing data stored in Redshift databases.
 The ADRF stores data using AWS Redshift Server.
 DBeaver can be accessed through the desktop shortcut DBeaver or by looking it up using the search bar.

 Once open, you will need to connect to a Redshift server.
-Please follow the directions in the [Redshift Querying Guide](#redshift-querying-guide) to connect to the appropriate server.
+Please follow the directions in the [Redshift Querying Guide](#11-redshift-querying-guide) to connect to the appropriate server.

-## 5. How to Access Data
+## 5 How to Access Data

 This section provides information on how to locate the secure data you’ve been approved to access in the ADRF.